 - Only a diagnosis of secondary diabetes due to another condition.
 The denominator only looks for patients with a diagnosis of Type 1 and Type 2 diabetes.

-- A Retinal or Dilated Eye Exam added to their EMR or EHR from in the snomed code section with a Start Date and End Date during or within the year prior to your reporting period
+- A Retinal or Dilated Eye Exam added to their EHR form in the CQM Supplemental section section with a Start Date and End Date that matches the date of the visit.

 - This Eye Exam must be performed by an ophthalmologist or optometrist provider.

 - Filter Providers: This filter allows you to narrow the generated data to include and exclude specific providers.
 When checked, any selected providers will be included in the results.

 - Filter Offices: This filter allows you to narrow the generated data to include and exclude specific Office references.

 - Filter Ethnicities: This filter will allow you to narrow the generated results to specific ethnicities as designated in a patient's record under the Patients Ability > Patient Tab > Race/Ethnicity sub-tab.